-Aaron Phillips, MSc, PhD, CSEP-CEP
+Aaron Phillips, CEP, MSc, PhD (Medicine)

 Our research intersects integrated physiology and neuroscience in order to understand autonomic function.
 Currently, the laboratory has two primary foci.
 The first is to develop a neurostimulation therapy to improve autonomic function for people with spinal cord injury.
 The second is to understand the mechanisms underlying neurovascular regulation in the human central nervous system.

 I am currently working with interdisciplinary teams of scientists, clinicians, and engineers in Switzerland (EPFL), Croatia (Split Medical School), and the USA (University of Minnesota) to deeply understand the capacity of electrical stimulation of the spinal cord to control autonomic function.
 We recently published this work in JAMA Neurology.
-These studies are using murine models, as well as non-human primates and humans.

 Welcome to the lab and feel free to contact us if you want to learn more, or even better, join our team!